 For financial aid purposes, the estimated cost of attendance budget is based on both direct and non-direct costs.
 Both are taken into consideration in your financial aid package to help meet total estimated cost of attendance.
 Note: Financial aid and cost of attendance is calculated using nine months of attendance; 12 months if you attend summer sessions.

-The housing allowance for off-campus living will be different than the allowance for living on campus.
+The food/housing allowance for off-campus living will be different than the allowance for living on campus.
 The allowance is based on monthly rental rate averages surveyed in the area for that academic year.
 For 2014-15, the allowance is $7,480.

 Please note that increasing your financial aid budget may impact your eligibility for additional loan funding only – i.e., Federal Direct Student loans, Federal Parent PLUS loans, Private Alternative loans.